 Deciding to intentionally explore this idea in my own life: that value is an arbitrary and useless concept when applied to one’s self as a means to an end, or as a motivating force in one’s own life, flew in the face of almost every way I’d functioned up to that point.

-Without that doer I, at first, felt lost and unmotivated.
-I’d always been a runner and later a gym rat, working out 6-7 days a week, always driving my body towards an imagined ideal of perfection.
+The first thing I started to question was my exercise routine.
+I’d started running at the age of 11 and after a knee injury became a gym rat, working out 6-7 days a week, always driving my body towards an imagined ideal of perfection.
 Suddenly all of that was turned on its head.

 The exercise I was doing at the time was not enjoyable beyond a perceived goal of bodily beauty.
+It wasn't movement, it wasn't fun, it was grueling and exhausting.
 As I began to question this idea, I was forced to recognize that I didn’t believe in this goal any longer.
 I also knew, deep inside, that the workout regimen I held myself so strictly to, was not for health.
 I didn’t need to workout 5,6,7 days a week to be healthy.
-And in fact might even be hurting myself by doing so.
+And in fact I was probably hurting myself by doing so!!
 For that matter what did being healthy even mean anyways?
 Where did I get that idea in my head!?

 There were many mornings that I would wake up, begin my day, sit and then just feel confused… unanchored.
 Here was this thing, exercise, that had been a part of my daily existence for so many years that I hadn’t even questioned it.
 It was so lauded and encouraged by the external forces in my life– from the media to my personal relationships– as good that I hadn’t ever imagined it was anything but.